jjmpsp/jjmpsp.github.io/_collections/_blogposts/2019-03-03-powershell-monthly-backup-archive.md

 ---
-title: Organising backups in a monthly folder structure
+title: Organising backups in a monthly folder structure with Powershell
 tags:
   - powershell
   - organised